The Event editor lets a partner correct an event’s metadata after it’s been ingested and re-submit it to the Customer Representation model.

 }

-export async function saveEvent(
+export async function saveEvent(opts: {

-eid: string,
+eid: string;

-partnerProduct: string,
+partnerProduct: string;

-) {
+}) {

-const query = new URLSearchParams({
+const q = new URLSearchParams({

-event_type: eventType,
+event_type: opts.eventType,

-partner_product: partnerProduct,
+partner_product: opts.partnerProduct,

 });